 To keep the fast and perform the Pooja, the house is cleaned first and then a bath is taken.
 Gangajal (the water of the Holy River Ganges) is spread in the house to purify it.
 Then the idol of Lord Shiva is duly cleaned and readied for the Pooja.

-The Pooja consists of offering the favorite ingredients of Lord Shiva (Milk, Water, Ghee, Gangajal, Rose Water, Itra etc.) in the ceremony known as the Rudra Abhishek to the Lord and chanting the holy mantra of ‘Om Namah Shivay’ while meditating upon him followed by listening to the story and performing the Aarti.
+The puja consists of offering the favorite ingredients of Lord Shiva (Milk, Water, Ghee, Gangajal, Rose Water, Itra etc.) in the ceremony known as the Rudra Abhishek to the Lord and chanting the holy mantra of ‘Om Namah Shivay’ while meditating upon him followed by listening to the story and performing the Aarti.

 This fast is known to please Lord Shiva and Goddess Parvati.
 It brings all the good fortune and luck helping the devotee gets rid of all bad effects of his natal chart.
 Rudraksha is worn by devotees.

 On this day, only Falahaar (fruit diet) is taken.
 People sing songs in Lord Shiva’s praise throughout the day.
 Many Bhajan gatherings are observed at various temples during this time.
 This also marks the occasion of some other prominent Hindu festivals including the Naga Panchmi.